How Becoming A Stepmom Made Me Love Myself More

 Over time, as I became more focused on my own mental health, the relationship between myself and the biological mother disintegrated as I started to let go of the responsibilities I had taken upon myself and started trying to delegate more parenting accountability back to her.

 I decided that my role as a stepmother was to be a parent and a guardian but not to be the ‘be-all-end-all’.
-More importantly, I decided that my role meant nurturing myself and becoming the best version of me in order to lead by example not only for my stepchild but also for my biological child.
+More importantly, I decided that my role meant nurturing myself and becoming the best version of myself in order to lead by example not only for my stepchild but also for my biological child.

-But no matter how much time I had sacrificed in trying to the ‘perfect’ stepmom who never stepped on anyone's toes, it didn’t really make much difference in other people’s behavior in the long run.
+But no matter how much time I had sacrificed in trying to be the ‘perfect’ stepmom who never stepped on anyone's toes, it didn’t really make much difference in other people’s behavior in the long run.